EverettGrethel/vuecheatsheet/README.md

 To run the dev server, run
     npm run serve
 You could also run "npm run lint", which will check for any linting errors.
+To add Vue Router or other CLI plugins, run
+    vue add router
+We could have also added router initially by using a custom preset instead of default.